TERREMEMBER/znbase/cloud/kubernetes/README.md

 ### Using the YCQL API

-You can connect to the Cassandra API of the YugabyteDB cluster running on kubernetes using `cqlsh` as follows.
+You can connect to the Cassandra API of the ZNbaseDB cluster running on kubernetes using `cqlsh` as follows.
 ```
-$ kubectl exec -it yb-tserver-0 /home/yugabyte/bin/cqlsh
+$ kubectl exec -it yb-tserver-0 /home/ZNbase/bin/cqlsh
 Connected to local cluster at 127.0.0.1:9042.
 [cqlsh 5.0.1 | Cassandra 3.9-SNAPSHOT | CQL spec 3.4.2 | Native protocol v4]
 Use HELP for help.